pyrevitlabs/pyRevit/README.md

 PyRevit really has two sides:
 - It is a script `__RPS__userSetup.py` that automates the process of creating user interface for your IronPython scripts
-- It is also planning to be an IronPython package `import pyRevit` that will provide easier access to Revit's API.
+- It is also hoping to be an IronPython package `import pyRevit` that will provide easier access to Revit's API, thorugh a command prompt style object-oriented framework acting on the current document database.
+As an example, ` Sheet['A201'].Rename('A202')`

 ## Setup process